stormpath/stormpath-sdk-node/docs/app/views/client.md

       <td>optional</td>
       <td>The name or function that representing which cache store to use.
         By default `memory` store provider is used.
-        Available options: `memory`, `memcached`, `redis`
+        Available options: `memory`, `memcached`, `redis`.
       </td>
     </tr>
     <tr>
       <td><code>connection</code></td>
       <td><code>object</code></td>
       <td>optional</td>
-      <td>The store specific connection options, if any.
-E.g. `redis` requires a host
+      <td>The store specific connection options, if any.  e.g. `redis` requires a host
-        and a port to be set because we need that information when accessing `Redis`, while `MemoryStore` do not requires any further options.
+        and a port to be set because we need that information when accessing `redis`, while `MemoryStore` do not require any further options.
       </td>
     </tr>
     <tr>